Lesbian: Film

-The first film to address lesbianism with significant depth was The Killing of Sister George in 1968, which was filmed in The Gateways Club, a longstanding lesbian pub in London.
-Film historian Vito Russo considers the film a complex treatment of a multifaceted, openly lesbian character who is forced into silence about her orientation by other lesbians.
-Personal Best in 1982, and Lianna in 1983 treated lesbian relationships more sympathetically and showed lesbian sex scenes, though in neither film are the relationships happy ones.
-Personal Best was criticized for engaging in the clichéd plot device of one woman returning to a relationship with a man, implying that lesbianism is a phase, as well as treating the lesbian relationship with "undisguised voyeurism".
-More ambiguous portrayals of lesbian characters were seen in Silkwood (1983), The Color Purple (1985), and Fried Green Tomatoes (1991), despite explicit lesbianism in the source material.
+The first film to address lesbianism with depth was The Killing of Sister George in 1968, filmed in London's lesbian Gateways club.
+Film historian Vito Russo considers the film to treat a multifaceted, openly lesbian character who other lesbians force into silence.
+Personal Best in 1982, and Lianna in 1983 treated lesbian relationships more sympathetically, though with unhappy relationships.
+Personal Best was criticized for its plot device of one woman returning to a relationship with a man, implying that lesbianism is a phase.
+More ambiguous portrayals were seen in Silkwood (1983), The Color Purple (1985), and Fried Green Tomatoes (1991).

 An era of independent filmmaking brought different stories, writers, and directors to films.
-Desert Hearts (1985) was directed by lesbian Donna Deitch, and is loosely based on Jane Rule's novel Desert of the Heart.
-It received mixed critical commentary, but earned positive reviews from the gay press.
-The late 1980s and early 1990s ushered in a series of films treating gay and lesbian issues seriously, made by gays and lesbians, nicknamed New Queer Cinema.
-Films using lesbians as a subject included Rose Troche's avant garde romantic comedy Go Fish (1994) and the first film about African American lesbians, Cheryl Dunye's The Watermelon Woman, in 1995.

-Later lesbian films included The Incredibly True Adventure of Two Girls in Love (1995), When Night Is Falling (1995), Better Than Chocolate (1999), and the social satire But I'm a Cheerleader (1999).
-A twist on the lesbian-as-predator theme was the added complexity of motivations of lesbian characters in the Oscar-winning biopic of Aileen Wuornos, Monster (2003).
+Desert Hearts (1985) was directed by lesbian Donna Deitch, loosely based on Jane Rule's novel Desert of the Heart.
+It received a mixed reception.
+The late 1980s and early 1990s ushered in New Queer Cinemam treating lesbian issues seriously.
+Films included Rose Troche's avant garde romantic comedy Go Fish (1994) and the first film about African American lesbians, Cheryl Dunye's The Watermelon Woman, in 1995.
+Later films included The Incredibly True Adventure of Two Girls in Love (1995), Antonia's Line (1995), When Night Is Falling (1995), Better Than Chocolate (1999), and the social satire But I'm a Cheerleader (1999).